JarlTuxen/2-semester-gitbook/topics/oysters/Introduction.md

 Usually these are interview questions from FAANG companies or other highly regarded companies.

-The first challenge is to name this challenge - please submit a name suggestion for the weekly challenges here:
+If you have a better name for the challenge please post it here 😅:

 - https://forms.office.com/Pages/ResponsePage.aspx?id=bjwM0SjCREmLamBnxq_jyaTsoAOojZ5AoaqUUFwjB19UMk00TDhXQ1U0RlhPSkJGRFgzTlBFUTdLNC4u